-Remove the lid pieces from a Mason jar.
-Separate the ring from the flat lid part.
+Remove the lid pieces from a mason jar.
+Next, separate the ring from the flat lid part.
 Run a bead of hot glue around the flat edge of one half of the plastic ornament.
 Quickly and firmly, press the dome to the edges of the lid ring.
 The hot glue cools quickly, so you have to move fast.
-If you attach the ornament part off center, carefully pull it apart, remove the cooled glue and start the process over.
+If you attach the ornament part off center, carefully pull it apart, remove the cooled glue, and start the process over.

 In small sections, run a bead of glue along the line where the plastic ornament half attached to the Mason jar ring.
 Press the pipe cleaner into the glue.
 Keep running a small bead of glue and press the pipe cleaner as you move around the edge of the ring.
-When you have finished the circle, let the glue cool and then snip the extra pipe cleaner length off.
+When you have finished the circle, let the glue cool.
+After cooling, snip the extra pipe cleaner length off.

 If you want to personalize the snow globe topper, take a photo of a loved one that shows the full body and has space above the head and below the feet.
 Pet pictures would work well too.
-To look more authentic, have the subject look cold in the photo or hold hands up like it is snowing.
-We added props like scarves and Santa or elf hats when taking our photos.
+If you live in a warm climate, have the subject look cold in the photo or hold hands up like it is snowing.
+In addition, add props like scarves and Santa or elf hats when taking our photos.
 Print the photo on cardstock or another stiff paper.
 Set the height of the photo to 1.75″.
-You will cut around the shape of the body and may need to cut the bottom part of the legs off too.
-Cut around the entire figure and when it is time to attach to the jar lid, you can make adjustments to the height of the picture after testing to see if it stands straight inside the plastic dome.
+You will cut around the shape of the body.
+Depending on the height, you may need to cut the bottom part of the legs off too.
+Cut around the entire figure.
+When it is time to attach to the jar lid, make adjustments to the height of the picture, so it stands straight inside the plastic dome if necessary.

-Using a hot glue gun, attach the photo and scene accessories like a mini present or mini snowman foam sticker to the flat plate-like part of the Mason jar lid.
-Attach the objects, so they stand straight, and they should be as close to the center of the jar lid as possible.
+Using a hot glue gun, attach the photo and scene accessories to the flat plate-like part of the Mason jar lid.
+Attach the objects, so they stand straight.
+They should be as close to the center of the jar lid as possible.
 Test the height of the objects to make sure they will not get squashed down when the ring with the plastic ornament is screwed down.
 Cut off the the bottom of any little figures as necessary.

 Scoop fake snow onto the Elmer’s glue and let dry.

-Fill your glass jar with its contents.
-There are many fun options– cocoa mix, cinnamon sugar, soup mix, spiced nuts, candies…
+Fill your glass mason jar with festive contents.
+There are many fun options like cocoa mix, cinnamon sugar, soup mix, spiced nuts, and candies.

 Carefully lift the flat part of the lid with the snow scene onto the top of the jar.
-Gently put the domed ring over the snow scene and carefully screw the ring down to tighten.
+Gently put the domed ring over the snow scene.
+Finally, screw the ring down to tighten.

 For the past two years, my students have operated a small business at the holidays selling Mason Jar Cookie Mixes to the families in our school community.
 It is part of our focus on business and financial literacy skills that we cover all year.
 This year, we changed it up a little and manufactured layered cocoa mixes.
 The new business had a lower overhead, and it was easier to source pint sized Mason jars, which translated into (a little) less work for the teacher-supervisors!